Want to know the secret of success when God gives you new territory? Learn how to be strong and courageous and more ways to respond.

 - Don’t be dismayed.
 In other words, don’t be so filled with fear that I’m broken down and can’t do anything.
 Kind of like what I’ve been doing.
 Why?
 Because He promised more…

-- God is with me.
+- Remember God is with me.
 He’s going along.
 He’s not leaving me to do this work alone.
 He’s right there giving strength and direction as I venture into new territory.

 Just One More Time Please